 Russell and Carpenter joined forces again a year after Escape From New York.
 Universally panned upon release, The Thing is now considered (and rightly so) a sci-fi horror classic.
 Based on John W Campbell’s novella Who Goes There? and a reimagining of 1951’s The Thing From Another World, Carpenter’s take is also a benchmark for movie remakes.

 From the ominous opening to its ambiguous ending, The Thing is a tightly wound masterclass in which every claustrophobic frame ruptures with unabating paranoia.
 A marvel in practical effects (paired with beautiful matte paintings) that’s yet to be eclipsed.
-The Thing is also one of the few films Carpenter didn’t score himself, instead bringing in legendary composer Ennio Morricone to do the honours.
-Surprised at Carpenter’s request, Morricone questioned him and revealed he was surprised to hear Carpenter reply “I got married to your music.
+The Thing is also one of the few films Carpenter didn’t score entirely himself, instead bringing in legendary composer Ennio Morricone.
+Surprised at Carpenter’s collaboration request, Morricone questioned him and revealed he was stunned to hear Carpenter reply “I got married to your music.
 This is why I’ve called you.”
-While slightly grander in tone, Morricone skillfully wrote a score that remained in keeping with Carpenter’s trademark synthy sound.

 Drifting by with a constant look of surprise slapped on his face as they do battle with James Hong’s devilishly good villain Lo Pan.
 Burton’s more at home when he’s cruising and rambling on in his beloved Pork Chop Express truck.
 Russell’s spot-on comedic timing and engaging chemistry with co-star Kim Cattrall, fused with Carpenter’s fantastical imagination that simply pours out on screen.
 Ensured Big Trouble in Little China was destined to be a cult favourite in spite of its commercial failure.